Struggling to find happiness and joy in running your own business? Do this.

 1. Define Happiness for Yourself *Today*

-In my case, being my own boss and the ability to live and work from anywhere was a big factor that drove me toward starting a business.
-While I still value these things two years on, I now crave more connection and collaboration — something I actually miss from my days working in a corporate environment.
+In my case, being my own boss and having the ability to live and work from anywhere was a big factor that drove me toward starting a business.
+While I still value these things two years on, I now crave more connection and collaboration—something I actually miss from my days working in a corporate environment.
 So, my goal now is to make more of an effort to connect with people, whether this is at coffee shops or even at a co-working space.

 The point is: Keep tabs on your ever-evolving goals and motivations and don’t be afraid to update them by adding new ones or removing others altogether—you’re not constrained by past versions of happiness, which may be outdated.